jschrbr/food-hound/README.md

 The code intially ensures there is a currency value for the api call.
 It does so by checking the `localStorage` for a previously selected option, otherwise assigning a default value `"AUD"`.

-The below jqueryy function renders the dropdown element, incase a value was retrieved from local storage
+The below jquery function renders the dropdown element, incase a value was retrieved from local storage

 ```js
 currencySelect.formSelect();